IDAES/idaes-pse/docs/reference_guides/model_libraries/gas_solid_contactors/unit_models/fixed_bed_1D.rst

 **Arguments that are applicable to the gas phase:**

-* property_package - property package to use when constructing bubble region Property Blocks (default = 'use_parent_value').
+* property_package - property package to use when constructing gas phase Property Blocks (default = 'use_parent_value').
   This is provided as a Physical Parameter Block by the Flowsheet when creating the model.
   If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
-* property_package_args - set of arguments to be passed to the bubble region Property Blocks when they are created (default = 'use_parent_value').
+* property_package_args - set of arguments to be passed to the gas phase Property Blocks when they are created (default = 'use_parent_value').
-* reaction_package - reaction package to use when constructing bubble region Reaction Blocks (default = None).
+* reaction_package - reaction package to use when constructing gas phase Reaction Blocks (default = None).
   This is provided as a Reaction Parameter Block by the Flowsheet when creating the model.
   If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
-* reaction_package_args - set of arguments to be passed to the bubble region Reaction Blocks when they are created (default = None).
+* reaction_package_args - set of arguments to be passed to the gas phase Reaction Blocks when they are created (default = None).
 * has_equilibrium_reactions - sets flag to indicate if terms of equilibrium controlled reactions should be constructed (default = False).

 **Arguments that are applicable to the solid phase:**

-* property_package - property package to use when constructing bubble region Property Blocks (default = 'use_parent_value').
+* property_package - property package to use when constructing solid phase Property Blocks (default = 'use_parent_value').
   This is provided as a Physical Parameter Block by the Flowsheet when creating the model.
-  If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
+  If a value is not provided, the Indexed State Blocks will try to use the default property package if one is defined.
-* property_package_args - set of arguments to be passed to the bubble region Property Blocks when they are created (default = 'use_parent_value').
+* property_package_args - set of arguments to be passed to the solid phase Property Blocks when they are created (default = 'use_parent_value').
-* reaction_package - reaction package to use when constructing bubble region Reaction Blocks (default = None).
+* reaction_package - reaction package to use when constructing solid phase Reaction Blocks (default = None).
   This is provided as a Reaction Parameter Block by the Flowsheet when creating the model.
-  If a value is not provided, the ControlVolume Block will try to use the default property package if one is defined.
+  If a value is not provided, the Indexed State Blocks will try to use the default property package if one is defined.
-* reaction_package_args - set of arguments to be passed to the bubble region Reaction Blocks when they are created (default = None).
+* reaction_package_args - set of arguments to be passed to the solid phase Reaction Blocks when they are created (default = None).
 * has_equilibrium_reactions - sets flag to indicate if terms of equilibrium controlled reactions should be constructed (default = False).

 Additionally, FixedBed1D units have the following construction arguments which are passed to all the ControlVolume1DBlock and state Blocks